SK3CHI3/MMU-E-LRNG-/README.md

 ## ✨ Features

 ### For Students
-- **Dashboard**: Personalized overview of courses, upcoming assignments, and important announcements
+- **Dashboard**: Personalized overview with MMU-themed blue interface and subtle video background
 - **Course Management**: Access to enrolled courses, learning materials, and lecture notes
 - **Assignment Submission**: Digital submission and tracking of assignments
-- **Grade Tracking**: Real-time access to grades and academic progress
+- **Grade Tracking**: Real-time access to grades and academic progress with visual analytics
 - **Class Sessions**: Schedule and information about upcoming and past classes
+- **AI Learning Assistant**: 24/7 "Comrade AI" tutor for academic support
 - **Notifications**: Important alerts about deadlines, grades, and university announcements

 ### For Lecturers